Sara R. Ehrmann: Life and career

-From 1927 to 1967, Ehrmann led the fight against the death penalty in Massachusetts.
-In 1951, Ehrmann had her first major career victory.
-Under her leadership, Massachusetts law was reconstituted so that it allowed members of the juror to vote for life instead of execution when a person was convicted for first-degree murder.
-At the time, the death penalty was the mandatory ruling, so this ruling was called "the mercy law," and was her foot in the door toward absolute reform.
+From 1927 to 1967, Ehrmann led the fight against the death penalty in Massachusetts, and had her first major victory in 1951.
+Under her leadership, Massachusetts law was changed to allow members of the jury to vote for life imprisonment instead of execution on convictions for first-degree murder.
+Until then, the death penalty mandatory, so this ruling was called the Mercy Law.
+It was Ehrmann's "foot in the door" toward absolute reform.

-Ehrmann in an interview with The Boston Globe:
+In an interview with The Boston Globe, Ehrmann said:

 I had a firm conviction that it is unnecessary and wrong to take lives in punishment for crime.
 It is a great source of evil in the community.

 In 1972, the death penalty was abolished due to a Supreme Court ruling.
-However, just four years later, the same ruling was altered so that capital punishment was allowable if certain protective measures were considered.
+However, just four years later, the same ruling was altered so that capital punishment was allowed if certain protective measures were considered.

 It wasn't until 1980 that the ruling was again reviewed and overturned by the Massachusetts Supreme Judicial Court as both unconstitutional and "impermissible in the commonwealth".

 Death

-Ehrmann resided in Brookline until she died of natural causes at the age of 97 on March 18, 1993.
+Ehrmann lived in Brookline until her death of natural causes, at age 97, on March 18, 1993.
 Her body rests in Temple Israel Cemetery in Wakefield, Massachusetts.

 Legacy and influence

-As a leading figure on the Massachusetts Council for the Abolition of the Death Penalty, Ehrmann continuously made the efforts of the organization public as well as personally appealed to Massachusetts governors and councillors alike.
+As a leading figure on the Massachusetts Council for the Abolition of the Death Penalty, Ehrmann continuously made the efforts of the organization public, and personally appealed to Massachusetts governors and councillors.
 Due to her tireless efforts, Massachusetts' last execution occurred in 1947.

-Ehrmann in an interview with The Boston Globe:
+Ehrmann said in an interview with The Boston Globe:

 To every possible question that I've asked myself to justify the death penalty, I've never found a satisfactory answer.

-In 1967, Ehrmann retired as Council President, but stayed on as a member of its board.
+In 1967, Ehrmann retired as the Council's president, but stayed on as a member of its board.
 It was her hope that more young and capable abolitionists would take her place and continue her efforts.